sofianealhoz/ServerMonitoring_Agent/README.md

 A tool for monitoring servers was created with the following functionalities:

 Establishing connections to designated machines.
-Retrieving CPU and RAM information from these remote machines.
+Retrieving CPU, RAM, Hard Drive information, log, usage network from these remote machines.
-Extracting information from logs on the monitored machines.
 Implementing continuous delivery for the project through a Docker image.

 This project was developed within a DevOps framework, ensuring adherence to the following practices:

 Writing tests and executing them with every push.